Nik-Mouz/nikolas-mouzourides-website/blogs/Getting Started With AWS SAM/blog.md

 }
 ```

-Note: On the `localRoot` property, "hello-world" should be changed to the name of the directory containing our Lambda application code.
+Note: The `localRoot` property value "hello-world" should be changed to the name of the directory containing our Lambda application code.

 Then run our Lambdas locally with the debug flag at port 5858: `sam local start-api -d 5858`.
-Once this is running, add a breakpoint to the line in our Lambda function, then hit the Play icon on the Attach to SAM CLI configuration we just added.
+Once this is running, add a breakpoint to a line in our Lambda function, then hit the Play icon on the Attach to SAM CLI configuration we just added.
 Finally invoke the function e.g. visit `http://localhost:3000/hello` and we can start debugging our Lambda within VSCode.

 This GIF on AWS documentation runs through the whole debugging process quite nicely.